Ready to learn more about women's health?

-If you have a female reproductive system, you have specific health needs as an adult — especially as it comes to birth control, pregnancy, menopause and aging.
+SubscribeEvery woman has specific health needs as an adult — especially when it comes to birth control, pregnancy, menopause and aging.
 One way to reach your best health as a woman is to prepare for what might be in your future, and one of the best ways to do that is to talk to a woman who shares many of your genes: your mom.

 How old were you when diagnosed?
 What type of cancer?
 At what stage were you diagnosed?
 Are there other family members who were diagnosed with the same type of cancer when they were under 50 years old?

-Breast and ovarian cancer can be genetic, from a gene called BRCA1 or BRCA2.
-If your mom was diagnosed with cancer at a young age, especially, it’s important to find out if she had any genetic testing done.
-You might be referred to a genetic counselor, who can further evaluate your personal risk based on your family history and discuss your own genetic testing with you.
+Breast and ovarian cancer can be inherited from genes known as BRCA1 or BRCA2.
+If your mom was diagnosed with cancer at a young age, it’s especially important to find out if she had any genetic testing done.
+You might be referred to a genetic counselor who can further evaluate your personal risk based on your family history and discuss your own genetic testing with you.

-If your mother has been diagnosed with cancer at a young age, you may need to start screening earlier than the standard age (40 for mammograms, 45 or 50 for colonoscopy).
+If your mother has been diagnosed with cancer at a young age, you may need to start screening earlier than the standard age (40 for mammograms, 45 colonoscopy).

 Health screenings by age, and why they’re not worth skipping